NikosDev/AlarmClock/README.md

 ## Info

 "Alarm Clock" is a web app, allowing user to set an alarm clock.
 Just click 'set alarm' button and wait for the soundtrack !!!

-## Build With

-This project was created with Angular 5 and generated with Angular CLI version 1.7.3.

 ## Development server